| |

 And that right there couldn’t be further from the truth.

 If I were doing okay, I wouldn’t be acting like a crazy person, arms flailing and screaming at my kids to get their crap off the counters before I lost it!!
-My house might not belong on Hoarders, but I definitely belonged on Dr. Phil.
-I can hear him say….”How’s that working for ya?”

 It’s not, actually.

-Why Catch-all Baskets are the Solution to Clutter-Free Counters
+Catch-all Baskets for Clutter-Free Counters

-When I first learned about this idea from my real estate friend, I was a bit skeptical.
-A few strategic baskets were all I needed to fix my counter clutter problem.
-There was just no way.
+She said all I needed a few strategically placed baskets to fix my counter clutter problem.
+At first, I thought there was just no way.
 But after hearing her out, I decided to give it a try.

 And you know what?
 It totally worked!

-Having a place to toss and go allowed us to keep our same habits.
-Plus, keeping a large basket for things to get tossed in contained the afternoon chaos until I had time to sort through it all.
-And since we knew exactly where daily items landed, lost permission slips were a thing of the past.
+Keeping a large basket out to toss things into kept the mess more contained until I had time to sort through it all.
+And since we knew where daily items landed, lost permission slips were a thing of the past.

 • My oldest knew where he could drop—and later find—his baseball schedule until it got put on the calendar.